MidnightDreamerX17/skill20/Skills/SkillDetails/WizardPower.md

 # Wizard Power (INT)

+The Wizard Power skill is normally used in combination with the Wizard Potential skill.
+There may be special situations that may allow usage of Wizard Memorization Slots and Wizard Spell Energies in other ways.

 Wizard Spells Memorized: Always 2 higher than the number of spell slots for each circle.

 Bonus Slots: Characters get one bonus slot for spell circles depending on their Intelligence modifier.
 For example, a character with an Intelligence of 16 will get a bonus slot for the 0th, 1st, 2nd, and 3rd spell circles.